catalyst/moodle-fileconverter_librelambda/README.md

 1. Run the following script from the cloned repository.
 This will download the LibreOffice source code.
 The command to run is: `./moodle-fileconverter_librelambda/libre/cli/getsource.sh`.
 You are free to examine this script in this repository to see what it does.

-After the above steps are completed follow the instructions in the next section, to compile LibreOffice.
+After the above steps are completed, follow the instructions in the next section, to compile LibreOffice.

 ##### Compile LibreOffice binaries